Dating Someone Who’s Been Hurt In A Relationship? Here’s How To Help Them Trust Again

 It's uncommon to move through the world of romance and dating without being hurt at one point or another, and for many, being hurt in the dating scene is almost expected.
 While the nature, variations, and extent of hurt feelings can vary depending on many factors, learning how to process the experience in a healthy, productive way is essential for healing.

 Everyone deals with emotional challenges in their way, but when someone is consistently or repeatedly hurt in the dating scene, they may become jaded.
-Hurt feelings can cause someone to approach dating from a more cautious angle, requiring more time to open up and develop deep bonds or connections with others.
+If you’ve been hurt, you might be able to understand how hurt feelings may cause someone to approach dating from a more cautious angle, requiring more time to open up and develop deep bonds or connections with others.

 As you navigate the dating world, you may encounter someone you’re interested in who has been hurt.
 If you are involved or would like to be involved with someone like this, the experience of dating them may differ from dating someone else.
 Because of their dating experiences, they may struggle with building trust again.
 You may not be able to change the past, but there are steps you can take to help someone hurt in a past relationship so you can build a bond and gain their trust.